openstack/ironic/doc/source/admin/troubleshooting.rst

 * If the version of ironic supports the feature, consult the node history log, ``baremetal node history list`` and
   ``baremetal node history get <uuid>``.
-* Consult the acutal console screen of the physical machine. *If* the ramdisk booted, you will generally want to investigate the controller logs and see if an uploaded agent log is being stored on the conductor responsible for the baremetal node.
+* Consult the actual console screen of the physical machine. *If* the ramdisk booted, you will generally want to investigate the controller logs and see if an uploaded agent log is being stored on the conductor responsible for the baremetal node.
 Consult `Retrieving logs from the deploy ramdisk`_.